Advances in Clinical and Experimental Medicine

 Tables

 We accept up to 10 tables (2 tables in Research letters).
 Tables should be placed in separate files, not pasted into the main body of the text.
-They should be in an editable format (not inserted as pictures).
-References to Tables should be placed according to the sequence of citing them in the manuscript.
+They should be editable (not inserted as pictures in JPG, TIF or PDF format).
+References to Tables should be placed according to the cited sequence in the manuscript.
 The text should include references to all tables.

-If you need to present more than 10 tables, the additional ones should be made available as the shared data (see our data sharing policy).
-Do not submit any data (including figures and tables) as Additional files – they will not be available to the reviewers.
+If you need to present more than 10 tables, the additional ones should be available as supplementary data – both in the Editorial System and in a repository (see our data sharing policy).

 Allowed formats: DOC and DOCX [not XLS or XLSX].
 The same data should not be provided twice – both in the text and in the table, but only in the table, while the text should include only a reference to a given table.
-Include a brief and self-explanatory title with any explanations essential to the understanding of the table given in footnotes at the bottom of the table.
+Include a brief and self-explanatory title with any explanations essential to understanding the table given in footnotes at the bottom.
 There cannot be empty cells in the table – if no information is given, fill in a cell with a hyphen (–).

-All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text.
+All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.

 Figures

-References to Figures should be placed according to the sequence of citing them in the manuscript.
+References to figures should be placed according to the cited sequence in the manuscript.
 The text should include references to all figures.

 Please refer to tables and figures in the text; do not place captions for tables and figures within the text.
 Please do not attempt to point out where exactly a given table or figure is to appear.
 We cannot guarantee that they will be placed exactly in the places in the paper you planned them – they will appear on the same page they are first referred to (or on the same fold-out), but not necessarily below a given sentence.

 Each figure should have a concise, self-explanatory caption describing accurately what the figure depicts.
 Captions for the figures should be placed at the end of the main body of the text.
-Do not embed the legend in the figure file.
-When applicable, be sure that both the figure captions and the figures themselves contain corresponding labels for multiple parts.
-Identify all elements found in the figure in the figure caption; and use boxes, circles, etc., as coordinate points in graphs.
+Do not embed the captions in the graphical files (JPG, PNG, TIFF, etc.) – they become uneditable.
+When applicable, be sure that both the figure captions and the figures contain corresponding labels for multiple panels (A, B, C, etc.).
+Identify all elements found in the figure in the figure caption, and use boxes, circles, etc., as coordinate points in graphs.
 If any magnification is used in the photographs, indicate this by using scale bars within the figures themselves.
-All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text.
+All abbreviations used in a given table/figure should be explained below it or in the caption, even if a given abbreviation has already been explained in the text – each table/figure has to be fully comprehensible when viewed outside the context of the whole paper.

-If Authors used in the work any figures, photographs, charts, tables, etc. which are not their work, and are protected by the copyright law, they shall be obliged to provide the Publisher with a written authorization to use such materials issued by the author’s economic rights holders.
-Identify previously published material by giving the original source in the form of a reference citation at the end of the figure caption.
+Suppose the authors want to use figures, photographs, charts, tables, etc., which are not their work and are protected by copyright law.
+In that case, they shall be obliged to provide the Publisher with a written authorization to use such materials issued by the author’s economic rights holders.
+Identify previously published material by giving the source as a reference citation at the end of the figure caption.

 Please read our technical requirements for figures.